schaban/crosscore_dev/README.md

 [~ **Here is online demo.** ~](https://schaban.github.io/crosscore_web_demo/wgl_test.html)\
-It is one the included demo programs compiled to WebAssembly, a kind of a mock-up adventure game, you can move the player character around, interact with some elements in the scene and talk to NPCs (all the text in this demo is in imaginary language).\
+It is one the included demo programs compiled to WebAssembly, a kind of a mock-up adventure game.
+Here you can move the player character around, interact with some elements in the scene and talk to NPCs (all the text in this demo is in imaginary language).\
 (Scaled-down version of this demo is